eonk/CrimeSciData/book.md

 The grammar of graphics upon which this package is based on defines various components of a graphic.
 Some of the most important are:

--**The data**: For using `ggplot2` the data has to be stored as a data frame or tibble.
++**The data**: For using `ggplot2` the data has to be stored as a data frame or tibble.

--**The geoms**: They describe the objects that represent the data (e.g., points, lines, polygons, etc..).
++**The geoms**: They describe the objects that represent the data (e.g., points, lines, polygons, etc..).
 This is what gets drawn.
 And you can have various different types layered over each other in the same visualisation.

--**The aesthetics**: They describe the visual characteristics that represent data (e.g., position, size, colour, shape, transparency).
++**The aesthetics**: They describe the visual characteristics that represent data (e.g., position, size, colour, shape, transparency).

--**Facets**: They describe how data is split into subsets and displayed as multiple small graphs.
++**Facets**: They describe how data is split into subsets and displayed as multiple small graphs.

--**Stats**: They describe statistical transformations that typically summarise data.
++**Stats**: They describe statistical transformations that typically summarise data.

 Let's take it one step at the time.